SasanTazayoni/Advanced-Button-Hover-Animations/README.md

 * Starting Point Logic: By default, the reveal spreads from the user's cursor position.
 However, this logic can be adapted to reveal from a fixed point, centre outwards, or even multiple spots at once.
 * Colours & Layers: The top layer (tiles) and the background beneath can be styled independently.
 This makes the effect extremely flexible — whether you're creating a glowing sci-fi interface, a soft reveal on a romantic UI, or even a spotlight effect for a theatrical theme.

-The Illuminate button brings depth and interactivity to your UI with a gentle, flowing hover experience.
-Whether you're aiming to delight users or guide attention subtly, this lighting-inspired effect offers both beauty and customisability.
+The Illuminate button brings depth and interactivity to a UI with a gentle, flowing hover experience.
+Whether the aim is to delight users or guide attention subtly, this lighting-inspired effect offers both beauty and customisability.
 A perfect fit for modern interfaces that value both form and function.

 ---